snpoudel/DesignFlood-Change-Uncertainty/README.md

 ## The python scripts are created in a sequential manner in terms of data pre-processing, model training and prediction, and model evaluation, analysis, and visualization.
 The scripts are organized into the following sections:

-- **pre-processing**: Scripts used to pre-process the data, the pre-processed inputs are fed into the hydrological models.
+**Pre-processing**: Scripts used to pre-process the data, the pre-processed inputs are fed into the hydrological models.
 Here are the list of pre-processing scrips with a brief description:
-    - '1.process_swg.py': This script is used to process the output file format of the stochastic weather generator to a format that is easier to work with.
+    - 1.process_swg.py: This script is used to process the output file format of the stochastic weather generator to a format that is easier to work with.
 This scripts outputs csv files of the weather data (temperature, precipitatoin) for each gauging station in the study area for 1040-years and for a baseline and four future climate scenarios.
     - '2.1true_precip.py': This script calculates the areal average true precipitation by inverse distance weighting interpolation of the precipitation data.
 The true precip for a basin represents precip estimated using all gauging stations available for the basin.
     - '2.2future_true_precip.py': This script calculates the areal average true precipitation for the future climate scenarios.
 The true precip for a basin represents precip estimated using all gauging stations available for the basin.
     - '2.3noisy_precip_hist_future.py': This script calculates the areal average noisy precipitation for the historical and future climate scenarios.
 The noisy precip for a basin represents precip estimated by randomly sampling the precipitation gauges available for the basin.